yoctoproject/poky/documentation/ref-manual/devtool-reference.rst

        build-image           Build image including workspace recipe packages
      Advanced:
-       create-workspace      Set up workspace in an alternative location extract               Extract the source for an existing recipe sync                  Synchronize the source tree for an existing recipe menuconfig            Alter build-time configuration for a recipe import                Import exported tar archive into workspace export                Export workspace into a tar archive
+       create-workspace      Set up workspace in an alternative location import                Import exported tar archive into workspace export                Export workspace into a tar archive extract               Extract the source for an existing recipe sync                  Synchronize the source tree for an existing recipe menuconfig            Alter build-time configuration for a recipe Use devtool <subcommand> --help to get help on a specific command
-     other:
-       selftest-reverse      Reverse value (for selftest)
-       pluginfile            Print the filename of this plugin bbdir                 Print the BBPATH directory of this plugin count                 How many times have this plugin been registered. multiloaded           How many times have this plugin been initialized Use devtool <subcommand> --help to get help on a specific command

 As directed in the general help output, you can